Jingle rails, jingle rails, jingle all the way…

 Featured as on of the ‘12 ways to celebrate Christmas in the Midwest’ by magazine Midwest Living.

 With kids in tow, we covered Jingle Rails in about an hour.
 The exhibit has a lot to see but you’ll have plenty of time to check out the rest of the museum too!
 Our 9-year-old would tell you that his favorite part was the FIND ME! scavenger hunt booklets they had available for the kids (I’m pretty sure he did ALL of the booklets).

 While you are there, check out the new New Western Art Galleries.
-In the midst of beautiful artwork is an Element of Art Studio for the kids and a large jigsaw puzzle that took five of us to put together (I love the family-friendly touches that are displayed throughout the museum!).
+In the midst of all the beautiful artwork is the Element of Art Studio for the kids and a large jigsaw puzzle that took five of us to put together (I love the family-friendly touches that are displayed throughout the museum!).

-- Location: Eitel Museum, 500 West Washington St., Indianapolis, IN
+- Location: Eiteljorg Museum, 500 West Washington St., Indianapolis, IN

 - Website: https://eiteljorg.org/